 EDO Memory - An acronym for Extended Data Out.
-A DRAM performance feature that permits multiple bit of data in a single row to be accessed quickly.
+A type of DRAM with built-in cache for enhanced performance.

 EPP - An acronym for Enhanced Parallel Port.
 A standard which increases the capabilities of the parallel port.

 EPROM - Acronym for Erasable Programmable Read Only Memory.
 A type of ROM chip that can be programmed with relatively simple tools that will retain its data until erased.
 It can only be erased by exposing the circuitry in the chip to ultraviolet light.
 See also Flash ROM.